openebs/lvm-localpv/README.md

 provisioner: local.csi.openebs.io
 ```

+Check the doc on [storageclasses](docs/storageclasses.md) to know all the supported parameters for LVM-LocalPV

 ##### VolumeGroup Availability

 If LVM volume group is available on certain nodes only, then make use of topology to tell the list of nodes where we have the volgroup available.